jorzel/hashnode/cmelbedrf000202la5ucxgo3w.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1755773720437/2c4b8bbb-94a6-42d1-bec9-70671b0904a1.png align="center")

 Here, the downstream context just accepts whatever model the upstream provides.
 No transformation.
-The downstream context simply takes whatever the upstream gives them.
+The downstream context simply takes whatever the upstream gives.
 This might seem like the easy choice, but be careful.
 It can create tight coupling that you don't need.
 Your downstream model might get polluted with concepts that don't really belong there.
 This makes changes more difficult than they should be.

 ### Anti-Corruption Layer (ACL)